VincyZed/surge-synthesizer.github.io/manual/Surge.md

    Deform parameter found in the LFO editor or not (see [deform parameter](#parameters)).
   - **Invert deform value** - Inverts the deform polarity applied to the selected segment.

 - **Segment types** - List of line types from which a segment can be.
-The tension node, if present, will have a different effect depending on the type used.
+The control point, if present, will have a different effect depending on the type used.
   - **Hold** - Holds the value of the previous node up to the segment's end node.
 No tension node available.
   - **Linear** - Single line.
-The tension node controls the curvature of the segment.
+The control point controls the curvature of the segment.
   - **Bezier** - Single line.
-The tension node can freely bend the segment.
+The control point can freely bend the segment.
   - **S-curve** - Curved line.
-The tension node controls how abrupt the S-shape is and its direction.
+The control point determines how abrupt the S-shape is and its direction.
   - **Bump** - Single line.
-The tension node can be moved up or down to create a "bump" in the segment.
+The control point can be moved up or down to create a "bump" in the segment.
-  - **Sine**, **sawtooth**, **triangle**, **square** - Sine, sawtooth, triangle or square waves.
+  - **Sine, sawtooth, triangle, square** - Sine, sawtooth, triangle or square waves.
-  The tension node determines how many wave cycles there are between the segment's beginning and end node.
+  The control point determines how many wave cycles there are between the segment's beginning and end node.
   - **Stairs, smooth stairs** - Stair or smooth stairs line types.
-The tension node determines how many steps there are between the segment's beginning and end node.
+The control point determines how many steps there are between the segment's beginning and end node.
-  - **Brownian bridge** - Brownian bridge line-type.
-The vertical value of the tension node determines the number of steps, while the horizontal value of the tension node adjusts correlation.
+  - **Brownian bridge** - Random between the beginning and end node every time it's being triggered.
+  Moving the control point down adjusts the number of steps while quantizing them up to 24 equidistant steps (useful for random scales, for instance).
+Moving the control point up also adjusts the number of steps, but this time without any quantization.
+The horizontal value of the control point adjusts correlation.

 <br/>